What are the best products to flip for a profit?

 Despite the rumor that people don’t read books anymore, there’s still a market for used books.
 You can flip books at local used book stores and online at Amazon (for a fee).

 Textbooks and hard-cover non-fiction books tend to be worth the most.
-Charlie recommended the ScoutIQ app for serious book flippers to scan barcodes quickly to find the profitable ones.
+Charlie recommended the ScoutIQ app for serious book flippers to quickly scan barcodes to find the profitable titles.

 Think you may have a first edition or a desirable rare book?
 You can use the free Bookscouter tool to scan barcodes and see what titles on your shelf might be worth selling.

-Whether it’s the desire to capture a trendy look or to save money on out-of-season couture clothes, vintage clothing has a place in the resale market.
+Whether it’s the desire to capture a trendy look or to save money, vintage clothing has a place in the resale market.
 It’s not a passing fad.

-According to ThredUp, the secondhand apparel market is forecasted to double in five years to $51 billion with the resale sector driving the growth.
-The resale market has grown 21 times faster than the retail market in the past three years.
+According to ThredUp, the United States secondhand apparel market is forecasted to almost double by 2027 to $70 billion.
+(With the resale sector driving the growth.)

-Although sites like depop and eBay make selling secondhand clothes easier, plan to invest time into flipping vintage clothing.
+Although sites like depop and eBay make selling secondhand clothes easier, flipping vintage clothing does take time.

 According to Keely Stawicki—who’s sold $270k worth of vintage items—thrifting is labor intensive.
-Your profit margin must make the effort of sourcing, rehabbing, photographing, listing, and shipping the items worthwhile.
+Your profit margin needs to make the effort of sourcing, rehabbing, photographing, listing, and shipping the items worthwhile.

 Whether as a hobby, a fixer upper project, or as a mode of transportation, used cars are still popular.